acook/remedy/README.markdown

 Remedy in the Wild
 ------------------

-Remedy was originally written for my own console-based game which was sort of like Dwarf Fortress.
-Most of the project files were lost, but since Remedy was extracted from it and open-sourced it has lived on.
+Remedy was originally written for my own console-based game.
+Remedy was extracted from it and open-sourced and it has lived on.

 Here are some projects that use Remedy: